ClaudeMetz/FactoryPlanner/test/README.md

 * Easy way to separate out all the test infrastructure from the main mod.

 A limitation of this is we can only test via an exposed API ... but that's probably a good thing for resilient tests anyway.
+While we _can_ pass data tables through the API, they're not super useful without their associated functions, which we don't have access to (unless I'm doing it wrong).